 Background – Business for Scotland, Building National Prosperity ¬†

-Founded by Gordon MacIntyre-Kemp and six SME business owners in May 2011 Business for Scotland Ltd now has over 3,800 Associate and Stakeholder members. ¬†Business for Scotland is an independent and political party neutral business network and economic and business policy think tank. ¬†We were the most prominent Business organisation that campaigned for a YES vote in the Scottish Independence Referendum as that matched our overall goal of building national prosperity.¬†
+Founded by Gordon MacIntyre-Kemp and six SME business owners in May 2011 Business for Scotland Ltd now has over 3,800 Associate and Stakeholder members. ¬†Business for Scotland is an agenda setting, independent and political party neutral business network and economic and business policy think tank. ¬†We were the most prominent Business organisation that campaigned for a YES vote in the Scottish Independence Referendum as that matched our overall goal of building national prosperity.¬†

 Business for Scotland is a campaigning business network for ambitious, forward thinking smaller to medium sized enterprises.¬†Our goal is to champion progress towards the creation of a Scottish society and business community that provides greater opportunities for shared prosperity.¬†We are a passionate champion of policies and projects that will create sustainable business, economic and employment growth.

 We will engage the Scottish business community on a deeper level to co-create and promote our positive Vision for Scotland, and to promote our ideas and policy recommendations to both Government and the business community.

 Along with our key goal of building national prosperity, we will promote the values and sectors that will act as the foundations upon which we can build a more prosperous, successful, confident, greener, more equal and fairer Scotland: